MadisonStevens98/Store-Inventory-and-Habit-Game-Python-/README.md

 Currently the project has a Main menu from which you can do a few things, go to the store, check your inventory, manage your daily tasks, or exit.
 It asks for the user to type what they want to do.

+TO RUN: download HabitGame.py plus all the txt files.
+Place all the files in the same folder, then run the .py file.

+HOW TO USE/PLAY:

 If c is typed then the player can create a new task to add to their list of to dos if s is typed the player goes to a store where they can buy items (only item is a potion) if they have the money if i is typed the player sees their inventory, and can choose to use any items they have